ursus-maritimus-714/NYT-XWord-EDA-Individual-Solver-2/README.md

 **<h4>Figure S3.
 Correlation Heatmapping of IS2 Individual Puzzle Performance vs Grid, Answer and Past Performance Features by Puzzle Day (15x15 Puzzle Days)**

 ![image](https://github.com/ursus-maritimus-714/NYT-XWord-EDA-Individual-Solver-2/assets/90933302/075c68ab-3ede-4a24-8d9c-7899f37194a0)
-*<h5>N's ranged between 148 and 172 per 15x15 puzzle day*
+*<h5>N's ranged between 148 and 174 per 15x15 puzzle day*

 **<h4>Figure S4.
 Number of Rebus Squares vs IS2 Solve Time by Puzzle Day**

 ![image](https://github.com/ursus-maritimus-714/NYT-XWord-EDA-Individual-Solver-2/assets/90933302/2aed3246-10ec-4805-850a-377a4ef13918)
 *<h5>Only Thursday had an appreciable '# Rebus Squares' for IS2 solves.
 Rebus squares are those that must be filled with more than one letter, number or symbol for a given puzzle to be solved.
-There was a weak-to-moderate positive correlation for IS1 and a moderate one for GMS for Thursday, though a caveat is that the very large number of 0 rebus puzzles makes these correlations hard to interpret (ie, these are not exactly continuous distributions).*<br>
+There was a weak positive correlation for IS2 and a moderate one for GMS for Thursday, though a caveat is that the very large number of 0 rebus puzzles makes these correlations hard to interpret (ie, these are not exactly continuous distributions).*<br>

-*Correlation Strength by Puzzle Day: IS2: Thu: .2; GMS: Thu: .26*
+*Correlation Strength by Puzzle Day: IS2: Thu: .17; GMS: Thu: .25*

 **<h4>Figure S5.
 Number of Circled Squares vs IS2 Solve Time by Puzzle Day**